 One of the easiest (and best) ways of making extra money is by collecting old newspapers and selling them to a “recycling plant” in your area.

 Just look around your own home, in the garage or the basement.
 What do you do with the old newspapers after you’ve read them?
-Most likely they are piled up in a corner of the garage or basement until one of your kids asks if he can haul them off for the school or cub scout paper drive.
+Most likely they are piled up in the corner of the garage or basement until one of your kids asks if he can haul them off for the school or cub scout paper drive.
 Or maybe your wife and kids get ambitious some weekend, clean out the garage and haul all those newspapers off to the collection truck at the local shopping center.

-It’s true that selling stacks of newspapers you’ve accumulated during the past couple of months or so won’t make you rich, or really mount to much of an extra income.
-But think about the stacks of old newspapers you would have if you were to collect and haul away for the people in your neighborhood–say a ten-pound stack of newspapers from each house on your street every Saturday.
+It’s true that selling stacks of newspapers you’ve accumulated during the past couple of months or so won’t make you rich, or mount to much of an extra income.
+But think about the stacks of old newspapers you would have if you were to collect and haul away for the people in your neighborhood–say a ten-pound stack of papers from each house on your street every Saturday.
 The picture changes, doesn’t it?

 You drive the car with the trailer.
 Your helpers, one on each side of the street, knock on each door and ask the residents if they have any old newspapers or cardboard boxes you can haul away for them.

 When your trailer is full of old newspapers, you can either take them directly to your recycling plant and sell the load, or take them to your storage area, unload them, and get everything organized.
-It’s very important, though, that you get right back to the job of knocking on doors and collecting more newspapers and cardboard.
+It’s essential, though, that you get right back to the job of knocking on doors and collecting more newspapers and cardboard.

-Some people will (foolishly) collect a load, take it in for sale, and then waste the time gloating over the easy money they’ve just made.
-One load won’t make you rich or even pay for your time.
+Some people will (foolishly) collect a load, take it in for sale, and then waste time gloating over the easy money they’ve just made.
+One amount won’t make you rich or even pay for your time.
 Get right back on the job and collect as many loads as the daylight hours will allow.

 Make the same rounds; follow the same collection route, at least once every two weeks.
 Once you’ve got the routine working well, you’ll be ready to hire a couple of high school or college students to help, perhaps with another car and trailer.

-The best way to pay your help is with a percentage of the tonnage you sell.
+The best way to pay your help is a percentage of the tonnage you sell.
 And then too, once you have it all together, you’ll want to go with a truck or trailer that allows you to haul a couple of tons of paper per load.

 What you want to do is establish a location where people can come to you They bring their newspapers and two cents a pound for cardboard boxes.
-You an hire someone to man this center for you during the day, or perhaps only open between 4 and 6 o’clock in the afternoons.
+You can hire someone to man this center for you during the day, or perhaps only open between 4 and 6 o’clock in the afternoons.
 Advertise your hours, and be dependable, so that people can count on you.